 What I particularly like:

 • Damn easy to modify.
-All you need is a basic knowledge of Liquid and you will make it your way.
+All you need a basic knowledge of Liquid and you will make it your way.

-• GitHub is fast and more secure than any other free platform.
+• GitHub is fast and secure than any other free platform.
 You will feel safe with them.

 • Google loves HTML websites.
 Jekyll will make you a full static HTML website.